 Too often indie filmmakers exhaust their shoestring budgets when shooting a period-piece by not taking advantage of existing historic locations.
 The Fort Worth Stockyards National Historic District is an invaluable resource for filmmakers hoping to add a little authenticity to their projects without

-In our episodic highlighting of new property developments in Tarrant County, we turn west, toward The River District .
-Nestled on the banks of the Trinity River between Isbell Road and Roberts Cutoff , and bisected by White Settlement Road , the River District is a jumping off point for almost
+In our highlighting of new neighborhoods in Fort Worth, we turn west, toward The River District.
+Nestled on the banks of the Trinity River between Isbell Road and Roberts Cutoff, and bisected by White Settlement Road, the River District is a jumping off point for almost everything Fort Worth –– from

 For beer retailers, it’s called a “reset.”
 That’s when grocery stores and specialty shops pull light, session-y beers from the shelves and replace them with stouts, pumpkin ales and styles associated with fall.
 I noticed the prominence of burnt orange signs advertising spiced suds on a recent trip